Basenji Eye Health – Conditions & Solutions From Vet

 If you’re a proud parent of a Basenji, you’re no stranger to their expressive, almond-shaped eyes that seem to hold a world of wisdom.
 But have you ever wondered what lies beneath those mesmerizing eyes?
 Well, understanding the Basenji’s unique eye structure is crucial in effectively maintaining their eye health and preventing diseases.

-The Basenji’s unique eye structure is one of its distinguishing features.
-Their eyes are small, almond-shaped, and typically dark hazel or brown, adding a mysterious appeal to their overall appearance.
-This breed’s eyes are set well into the skull and are obliquely placed, giving them their characteristic squint.
+The Basenji’s unique eyes are small, almond-shaped, are set well into the skull, and are obliquely placed, giving them their characteristic squint.
 This squint, however, is not indicative of any health issue but a breed-specific trait.

-On a physiological level, the Basenji’s eye is quite similar to other breeds.
+The Basenji’s eye structure is quite similar to other breeds.
 It comprises the cornea, the clear outer layer of the eye, the iris, which controls the amount of light entering the eye, and the lens that focuses the light onto the retina.
 The retina, located at the back of the eye, contains photoreceptor cells that convert light into electrical signals, which are then sent to the brain.

 However, what sets the Basenji’s eyes apart is their predisposition to certain genetic eye conditions.
 This breed is prone to Progressive Retinal Atrophy (PRA), a group of genetic diseases that cause the retina’s gradual deterioration, leading to blindness.
 Additionally, they can also develop Coloboma, an eye abnormality that occurs when a part of the structure of the eye does not develop fully.